 We shall head north again to Lerwick via a different route.
-We settle into our rooms at the Shetland Hotel before gathering in the evening for a talk and dinner.
+We settle into our rooms at the Shetland Hotel and have dinner.
 (Overnight Lerwick, Shetland) BLD

-Day 5: Friday 1 August, Lerwick: Day Excursion to the Island of Unst with Dr Val Turner
+Day 5: Friday 5 June, Lerwick: Day Excursion to the Island of Unst with Dr Val Turner